Manchester Airport Taxis and Transfers

 How do I get from the airport to the city centre with a Manchester Airport taxi?

 Manchester’s International Airport is located beyond the city limits, about ten miles from the city centre so you’ll need to get public transport or a private-hire taxi to get there.
 A taxi from Manchester Airport to Piccadilly – the ‘beating heart’ of Manchester – should cost around £30 for a single journey.
 Prices are arranged before departure, but a surcharge may be added to compensate for flight delays or any unnecessary waiting.
-See our Travel Disruption Advice for help you deal with flight delays and travel disruption when getting to the airport.
+See our Travel Disruption Advice page to help you deal with flight delays and travel disruption when getting to the airport.

 Larger vehicles are, of course, more expensive than smaller ones, ranging from around £40 – £60 for a minibus (6-8 seats) to about £70 or more for a larger, multi-purpose taxi, capable of holding up to 14 people.
 If you’re looking for return tickets, the costs are doubled, but be warned that prices can change without notice, and are unlikely to be the same with different companies throughout Manchester taxi ranks.